 Reach is the total number of households or (with modern, online advertisements) the number of individual consumers exposed to a specific medium or entertainment platform over a standard time.

 Impact is the measure of how quickly and completely members of the audience receive the message.
-This is affected by the consumer’s individual need or interest in the message, the message itself, and even the medium that delivers the ad.
+This is affected by the consumer’s individual need or interest in the message, the message itself, and even the advertising mediums.

-- What the product is and how often consumers need it
+- What the product is and how often do consumers need it

 - How consumers view your brand and your product